About the Author of the Blogsite, Not the Author of the Bible:

 Take away the wicked [from in front of] the king & his throne shall be established in righteousness.
 [Don't put] yourself in the presence of the king & [don't] stand in the place [of honor for] great men.
 It is [far] better that [it's] said to you, Come up [here;] than [for] you to be put [into a] lower [place] in the presence of the prince, whom you have seen.

-[Don't jump quickly into an argument,] lest you [don't] know what to do when your neighbor puts you to shame, in the end.
-Debate your cause with your neighbor [privately & don't disclose this] secret to another, lest the [person who] hears it [puts] you to shame & your [bad reputation doesn't go] away.
+[Don't jump quickly into an argument,] lest you [don't] know what to do when your neighbor puts you to shame, in the end [of it.]
+Debate your cause [only] with your neighbor, himself & [don't disclose this] secret to another, lest the [person who] hears it [puts] you to shame & your [bad reputation doesn't go] away.

 A word spoken [appropriately,] is like apples of gold in silver [containers.]
 [Sharing disapproval wisely to] an obedient ear [is like] an earring of gold & an ornament of fine gold.

-A faithful messenger is [like how refreshing] the cold snow [would feel] in harvest time to [those who] sent him: for he refreshes the soul of his masters.
+A faithful messenger is [similar to how refreshing] the cold snow [would feel] in harvest time to [those who] sent him: for he refreshes the soul of his masters.
 [Whoever] boasts [about] a false gift is like clouds & wind without [any] rain.

-Withdraw [yourself] from your neighbor's house; lest he becomes [tired] of you & [hates] you.
+Withdraw [yourself] from your neighbor's house; lest he becomes [tired] of you & [also hates] you.
 A man, [who says false things] against his neighbor is [like a club,] sword & sharp arrow [that can cause you harm.]

 Confidence in an unfaithful man in [times] of trouble, is like a broken tooth & a [dislocated] foot.
 The [person, who takes] away a coat [from someone] in cold weather is [like] vinegar upon [a wound & the same] is he [who sings a sad] song to [someone with a] heavy heart.